Matrix calculation with NumPy

 [-12 0]]

-Operations can be performed on all elements of a matrix, this is thanks to a property called broadcasting which we will discuss in more detail later.
+Operations can be performed on all elements of an array, thanks to a property called broadcasting, which we will explore in more detail later.

 A = np.array([[3, 5], [4, 1]])